 Mia Holdaway

 I first joined Hampshire County Council (HCC) back in 2014, as an apprentice Building Surveyor having just left school.
-During this time, I have been greatly supported by my fellow colleagues as I progressed, first through college and then university.
+During this time, I have been greatly supported by my fellow colleagues as I progressed, first through college, then university and even now through my continued work place progression and my promotion to become a Senior Building Surveyor.

-Since graduating from university, I have also been mentoring junior members of staff, alongside during my normal day to day surveying job.
+As my skill set has progressed, I have been able to mentor junior members of staff, alongside during my normal day to day surveying job.
 I find this role very fulfilling as it feels like I am giving back the same great support that I too was given a few years ago.

-My current goal is to complete my APC in order to gain chartership with the Royal Institution of Chartered Surveyors.
+My current goal this year (2026) is to complete my Chartership with the CIOB.